beehive-lab/TornadoVM/assembly/src/docs/4_BENCHMARKS.md

 	*mandelbrot
 	*dft

 For each of the benchmarks, a Java version exists in order to obtain timing measurements.
 All performance and time measurements obtained through a number of iterations (e.g. 130).
-Also, each benchmark can be tested for various data sizes ranging from 256 to 16777216.
+Also, each benchmark can be tested for various array sizes ranging from 256 to 16777216.

 ### How to run